The glial cell-specific proteome

 Oligodendrocyte precursor cells

-As shown in Table 1, 1622 genes are elevated in oligodendrocyte precursor cells compared to other cell types.
-PTPRZ1 negatively regulates oligodendrocyte precursor proliferation in the embryonic spinal cord and is required for normal differentiation of the precursor cells into mature, fully myelinating oligodendrocytes.
+Also called Oligodendrocyte preogenitor cells, shortened OPC, are proliferative precursors in the CNS that generate myelinating oligodendrocytes.
+OPCs are more than percursor cells, they also survey the parenchyma, respond to injury, and remodel myelin during learning and repair.
+Additionally, there are studies indicating OPCs play a part in synaptic pruning and might even receive synaptic input.
+As shown in Table 2, 1323 genes show elevated expression in oligodendrocyte precursor cells compared to other cell types.
+An examples is PTPRZ1, that negatively regulates oligodendrocyte precursor proliferation in the embryonic spinal cord and is required for normal differentiation of the precursor cells into mature, fully myelinating oligodendrocytes.

 PTPRZ1 - caudate